 Capacity of the Echelon is also quite impressive.
 Despite what struck me as a surprisingly slim grip, the pistol features a 17+1 capacity with a flush-fitting magazine, and an impressive 20+1 capacity with an extended floorplate installed.
 The pistol comes packed with two magazines that feature a black coating over their stainless steel bodies.

 Also of note is the fact that the Echelon was designed to not only meet SAAMI drop test parameters, but exceed them.
-The Echelon’s COG features a unique second sear design to help prevent unintentional discharge should the firearm be dropped.
+The Echelon’s Central Operating Group features a unique second sear design to help prevent unintentional discharge should the firearm be dropped.
 Additionally, field stripping the Echelon is toolless and doesn’t require a press of the trigger.

 I can honestly say, the Echelon exceeded all my expectations of a duty pistol from Springfield Armory.
 The grip, texture, angle, low bore axis, trigger and smooth operation left me with a lingering feeling that this was the pistol for which I’ve always been searching.